 Let’s analyse this argument in minute detail:

-Premise 2: (All else being equal) if X works in BA then it can work outside of BA.
+Premise 2: (All else being equal) if X works in Buenos Aires then it can work outside of Buenos Aires.

-Conclusion: Therefore, it can work outside of BA
+Conclusion: Therefore, it can work outside of Buenos Aires

-I will argue that both, Premise 1 and Premise 2 are false, because it’s not evident that it does work in BA and, even if we grant that it works in BA, the “everything else being equal” clause is unsupported.
+I will argue that both, Premise 1 and Premise 2 are false, because it’s not evident that it does work in Buenos Aires and, even if we grant that it works in Buenos Aires, the “everything else being equal” clause is unsupported.

-First, this premise assumes that the conditions are similar in the relevant respects, namely, the teaching and the milonga scene.
+The ceteris paribus clause requires that the conditions are similar in the relevant respects, namely, the teaching and the milonga scene.
 But it’s very clear that they are not.
-Even the traditionalists dancing Tango del Barrio don’t do a lot of the show figures at the milonga that Salon Style Tango people both in BA and outside of BA are commonly seen doing.
-Salon Style Tango is derived from Tango del Barrio but it’s not the same because it incorporates more show choreography and teaching method.
-So the argument is that you have among the traditional dancers in BA a way to dance that is still rooted in informal understanding that is acquired at the traditional milongas, which is not available outside of BA because of the lack of established traditional milongas with an oral tradition and learning by example.
-Most of the teaching is conducted by teachers most of whom are based in performance training and little or no social dancing experience at traditional milongas.
+Even the traditionalists dancing Tango del Barrio don’t do a lot of the show figures at the milonga that Salon Style Tango people both in Buenos Aires and elsewhere are seen doing.
+While salon style tango is derived from tango del barrio the former incorporates more performance choreography and teaching method.
+So you have among the traditional dancers in Buenos Aires a way of dancing that is still rooted in understanding that’s acquired informally at the traditional milongas which is not available outside of Buenos Aires because of the lack of established traditional milongas with an oral tradition and learning by example.
+Most of the teaching is conducted by teachers with a background in performance training and little or no social dancing experience at traditional milongas.

-Second, let’s assume for the sake of the argument that Salon Style Tango is identical with Tango del Barrio/Villa Urquiza Style and that this traditionally-based type of dancing is a tolerably good way to dance tango.
-That still doesn’t mean that it is desirable in itself, or that it can co-exist on the same milonga scene with Tango Milonguero.
-For example, it is not clear that a traditional Tango Milonguero dancer accepts the Tango del Barrio approach or vice versa.
+But let’s assume for the sake of the argument that salon style tango is close enough to tango del barrio/Villa Urquiza and that this traditionally-based type of dancing is a tolerably good way of dancing tango.
+That still doesn’t mean that it is desirable in itself, or that it can co-exist on the same milongas with tango milonguero.
+For example, it’s not clear that a traditional tango milonguero dancer accepts the tango del barrio approach or vice versa.
 I would argue that we have two groups with very different approaches to the practice of dancing tango.
 They can both seemingly occupy the same space and thus seem to be able to co-exist.
 But this would assume that they are continuous with each other, and that they are just different shades of the same thing.
 But this assumption of continuity is highly questionable.

-One of the problems is with the term “Tango Milonguero” is well exemplified in the quote at the beginning of this article, namely, anyone who attends a milonga is ipso facto a “milonguero”.
-The term is therefore confusing because some people use it as a label for a particular style of dancing, and others use it to refer whatever is danced by a “milonguero”, ie., a person who frequents milongas in BA.
-To add to the confusion, it is not clear what the style is, views ranging from anything that is “close embrace” to a particular set of attitudes about the primacy of the embrace over any complex choreography.
-As a result, a “milonguero” can be someone dancing Tango del Barrio or doing figures, and “close embrace” tango still focuses on figures and choreography.
-Both of these approaches would be against Tango Milonguero as I understand it, which prioritises the embrace (and also music) above stepping patterns or figures.
+One of the problems is with the term “tango milonguero” is well exemplified in the quote at the beginning of this article, namely, anyone who attends a milonga is ipso facto a milonguero.
+The term is therefore confusing because some people use it as a label for a particular style of dancing, and others use it to refer whatever is danced by the people who frequent milongas in Buenos Aires.
+To add to the confusion, it’s not clear what the style is, views ranging from anything that’s close embrace to a particular set of attitudes about the primacy of the embrace over any complex choreography.
+As a result, a milonguero can be someone dancing tango del barrior or doing figures, and close embrace tango still focuses on executing predetermined stepping patterns.
+Both of these approaches would be against tango milonguero as I understand it, namely, dancing which prioritises the embrace (and also music) above stepping patterns or figures.
 Therefore, I suggest using a label that is more specific and perhaps therefore clearer, such as “Contact Milonguero” for the type of tango that emphasises weight sharing and a constant point of contact at the solar plexus.